Elisha-AI-bit/ulimi2/README.md

 5. Create a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+## Support
+For issues and feature requests, please create an issue in the GitHub repository.